INDIVIDUALS AND SOCIETIES YEAR 3 (SOCIAL STUDIES 8)

 LAW STUDIES 12

-History 12 is a world history course covering the time period 1919 – 1991.
-Topics will include geopolitical, social, economic, technological and ideological developments under the following themes:
+This course is a world history course covering the time period 1900 to present.
+Topics will include geopolitical, social, economic, technological and ideological developments.
+Units that are covered:

 The course will also provide students with opportunities to develop the following skills: